-Korg Volca Beats (£120)
+Korg Volca Beats (£100)

 Drum machines are fantastic things: punch in a few steps on the built-in sequencer, hit Play and you've got the bones of a dancefloor filler right there.
 Inspired by the classic Roland TR-808 and 909, the Beats has a monstrous analogue kick drum and a smattering of digital sounds, all tweakable via a panel packed with knobs.
 Complete the set with the Volca Bass and Keys.
-Demand is outstripping supply at the moment but new stock is expected to be available in December.

 More after the break...

 It’s basic maths, madam.
 A three-string guitar is only half as difficult to play as a six-string guitar.
 This makes the Kickstarter-funded Electric Loog a great introduction to the instrument for small-pawed nippers.